Proven-Paradox/shaper-system/Handbook.md

 > An Arbiter might also give explicit moments in the middle of a session to spend XP when it suits the narrative.
 For example, if a character is put into a situation where they are actively training in a skill an Arbiter might give the character the opportunity to buy skill points or stat improvements related to that training.

 ### Level
 While there are no set classes, heroes do gain levels.
-Their level acts as a cap on certain values; multiple benefits that one can spend XP on can only go up to the hero’s level.
-Increasing a character’s level represents a general increase in competence and potential.
-A character’s level limits the following:
+Their Level acts as a cap on certain values; multiple benefits that one can spend XP on can only go up to the hero’s Level.
+Increasing a character’s Level represents a general increase in competence and potential.
+A character’s Level limits the following:
-* Every level increases the number of times Vitality and Capacity can be purchased
+* Every Level increases the number of times Vitality and Capacity can be purchased
-* The hero’s base Physical Offense, Physical Defense, Mental Offense, and Mental Defense can be increased a number of times up to the character’s level
+* The hero’s base Physical Offense, Physical Defense, Mental Offense, and Mental Defense can be increased a number of times up to the character’s Level
-* Every five levels after the first (6, 11, 16, …) increases your hero’s Hero Tier.
+* Every five Levels after the first (6, 11, 16, …) increases your hero’s Hero Tier.

-In addition, purchasing a level gives its own benefit that goes in a five level loop.
+In addition, purchasing a Level gives its own benefit that goes in a five Level loop.
 These benefits do not cost additional XP.
-* At levels 1, 6, 11, … the character gains an Ability of any tier they could normally learn.
+* At Levels 1, 6, 11, … the character gains an Ability of any tier they could normally learn.
-* At levels 2, 7, 12, … the character gains one level in Vitality or Capacity.
+* At Levels 2, 7, 12, … the character gains one point in Vitality or Capacity.
-* At levels 3, 8, 13, … the character increases their Physical or Mental Defense.
+* At Levels 3, 8, 13, … the character increases their Physical or Mental Defense.
-* At level 4, 9, 14, … the character increases their Physical or Mental Offense.
+* At Level 4, 9, 14, … the character increases their Physical or Mental Offense.
-* At level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Talent (more on Talents in Chapter 8).
+* At Level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Talent (more on Talents in Chapter 8).

-When leveling up can have one of two benefits, the benefit must be applied to the lower option.
-For example, if a character which has one point in Vitality and no points in Capacity purchases level 2, they gain a point in Capacity.
-If a character’s base Physical Offense (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Offense is 3, and the character purchases level 4, then their base Physical Offense improves by one.
+When Leveling up can have one of two benefits, the benefit must be applied to the lower option.
+For example, if a character which has one point in Vitality and no points in Capacity purchases Level 2, they gain a point in Capacity.
+If a character’s base Physical Offense (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Offense is 3, and the character purchases Level 4, then their base Physical Offense improves by one.
 If there is a tie, the player chooses which improvement they gain.

-Characters start at level 1 (and therefore gain one free Ability in addition to the two they start with).
-Level 2 costs 5 XP, and each subsequent level costs (4 + their current level) XP.
-So level 3 costs 6 XP, level 4 costs 7 XP, and so on.
+Characters start at Level 1 (and therefore gain one free Ability in addition to the two they start with).
+Level 2 costs 5 XP, and each subsequent Level costs (4 + their current Level) XP.
+So Level 3 costs 6 XP, Level 4 costs 7 XP, and so on.

-> Sidenote \<Milestone Levels>: Instead of allowing players to purchase levels, the Arbiter may instead choose to declare that all characters level up at certain milestones.
-While this does constrain players, it also ensures a given party will have fairly similar power levels, making it easier to balance combat encounters while also making milestones feel more impactful.
+> Sidenote \<Milestone Levels>: Instead of allowing players to purchase Levels, the Arbiter may instead choose to declare that all characters Level up at certain milestones.
+While this does constrain players, it also ensures a given party will have fairly similar power ranges, making it easier to balance combat encounters while also making milestones feel more impactful.

 ### Vitality/Capacity
 Purchasing Vitality increases your hero’s maximum HP by 5 + their Strength + their Toughness.
 Purchasing Capacity increases your hero’s maximum MP by 5 + their Mind + their Heart.
-Both of these can be purchased multiple times, up to your character’s Level.
+Both of these can be purchased multiple times, up to your character’s [Level](#level).
 Vitality and Capacity upgrades cost 3 XP.

 ### Base Physical/Mental Offense/Defense
 Every character has a base bonus to their physical and mental offense and defense.
-It starts at zero, but each category can be increased up to the hero’s level.
+It starts at zero, but each category can be increased up to the hero’s [Level](#level).
 Increasing Physical or Mental Offense costs 4 XP, and increasing Physical or Mental Defense costs 3 XP.

 ### Skill Points
 You may spend 1 XP to gain 3 skill points.
-Keep in mind that the maximum number of points you can put into any skill is 3 + your level.
+Keep in mind that the maximum number of points you can put into any skill is 3 + your [Level](#level).

 ### Abilities
 Abilities represent things you can actively do, typically in combat.
 These can come from training in elaborate techniques, learning spells, building equipment, natural biology, or whatever justification is suitable for a given hero being able to do something.